PERSONALITIES, FRIENDS AND FAMILY GAVE THEIR FINAL GOODBYE TO AMERICAN ACTRESS AND ACTIVIST LUPE ONTIVEROS

 “Lupe Ontiveros inspired Latinos and audiences the world-over through her work and activism.
 Most personally,

-industry have lost a great lady but she lives on through the iconic roles she played on film and TV -- but most importantly in our hearts.”
+I am honored to have called her my friend for over 30 years.
+The Latino community and the entertainment industry have lost a great lady but she lives on through the iconic roles she played on film and TV -- but most importantly in our hearts.”

 —Bel Hernandez, Latin Heat Media